oterobaguer/rtg-pi3-deep-learning/README.md

  - If you get asked if you want to add the Miniconda directory to the `PATH` select yes.

 Confirm that you have successfully installed Miniconda by opening a console and typing `conda`.
 If an error appears then Conda was not added to the `PATH`.
-You have to search for the *Anaconda Promt* terminal and open it.
+You have to search for the *Anaconda Prompt* terminal and open it.
 Then you have to change the directory the terminal is pointing to, using for example `cd local_folder\local_folder2`, to the directory that contains the exercises.

 ### 3) Install required packages